vterron/lemon/Doc/commands/import.rst

 Options
 =======

-.. program:: lemon import

 .. cmdoption:: --object <patterns>

   List of case-insensitive patterns, according to `the rules used by the Unix shell`_, and separated by commas, of the object names of the FITS files to import.
-Those FITS files whose object name (see ``--objectk`` option) matches one or more of these patterns are imported, while the rest are ignored.
+Those FITS files whose object name (see the :option:`--objectk` option) matches one or more of these patterns are imported, while the rest are ignored.
 There cannot be spaces around the commas that separate the patterns, as if that is case what follows a whitespace is considered a different argument to the program.
 By default, all object names are matched (pattern ``*``).

   Examples: ``--object Andromeda`` imports only those FITS files whose object name is exactly that.
 A pattern such as ``Trumpler 37`` must be either